 System partition low disk space

 Today’s hard drives feature jaw-dropping amounts of space, but no matter how big your drive is, you’ll be amazed at how quickly Windows updates, applications, browser caches, and temporary files can eat up your free space in system C drive.
 Sooner or later, C drive becomes full and the Low Disk Space alert pops up.
-In this situation, expand system partition as fast as possible, otherwise, there is no free space to install critical Windows updates, system runs much slower or even crash.
+In this situation, expand system partition as fast as possible.
+Otherwise, there is no free space to install critical Windows updates, system also runs much slower or even crash.

 Which tool to extend Server 2008 system drive?

-- Shrink Volume function can only generate Unallocated space on the right when shrinking a partition.
+- Shrink Volume function can only make Unallocated space on the right when shrinking a partition.

-- Extend Volume can only extend a NTFS partition when there’s adjacent Unalocated space on the right.
+- Extend Volume can only extend a NTFS partition when there’s adjacent Unallocated space on the right.

 Unallocated space that shrunk from any volume is non-adjacent to C drive, so “Extend Volume” option is grayed out in Disk Management.
 The only option is deleting drive D (or E) to get contiguous Unallocated space.
 Note: it still doesn’t work if D is a Logical drive.
 Find out the reasons why cannot extend C drive in Server 2008 Disk Management.

 1. Increase system partition in Server 2008 Disk Management